creusot-rs/creusot/README.md

 ## Pearlite

 Contracts and logic functions are written in Pearlite, a specification language for Rust we are developing.
 Pearlite can be seen as a pure, immutable fragment of Rust which has access to a few additional logical operations and connectives.
 In practice you have:

-- Base Rust expressions: matching, function calls, let bindings, binary and unary operators, tuples, structs and enums, projections, primitive casts, and dereferencing.
+- Base Rust expressions: matching, function calls, let bindings, binary and unary operators, tuples, structs and enums, projections, primitive casts, and dereferencing
 - Logical Expressions: quantifiers (`forall` and `exists`), logical implication `==>`, *logical* equality `a === b`, labels
 - Rust specific logical expressions: access to the **final** value of a mutable reference `^`, access to the *model* of an object `@`

-You also have two new kinds of declarations: `logic` and `hybrid`.
+We also provide two new attributes on Rust functions: `logic` and `pure`.

-When a function is annotated with `logic`, its body will be treated as a pearlite expression.
-This means that you can use quantifiers, have access to final values of borrows, and all the goodies.
-However, you cannot call this function in normal Rust code (currently this is enforced by replacing the body with a `panic!`).

-The second kind of declaration is `hybrid` (sorry, not yet implemented) (TODO: implement it).
-It allows you to mark a Rust function as both a logic function and a program function.
-This means your code must lie in the intersection of these languages.
-In particular this means no mutation of any kind (even recursively) and no quantifiers or logic specific constructs.
+Marked either `logic` or `pure`, a function can be used in specs and other logical conditions (`requires`/`ensures` and `invariant`).
+The two attributes have the following difference.
+- A `logic` function can freely have logical, non-executable operations, such as quantifiers, logic equalities, etc. Instead, this function can't be called in normal Rust code (the function body of a `logic` function is replaced with a panic).
+  To write logic functions, there are two ways: add `#[logic]` attribute or put the function in `logic_fn! { ... }` macro.
+The former gets better IDE support but the latter allows you to use pearlite syntax like `===` and `forall<x: T>`.
+- A `pure` function can be used in both normal Rust code and logical conditions.

+When you write *recursive* `logic` or `pure` functions, you have to show that the function terminates.
+For that, you can add `#[variant(EXPR)]` attribute, which says that the value of the expression `EXPR` strictly decreases (in a known well-founded order) at each recursive call.
+The type of `EXPR` should implement the `WellFounded` trait.

 You can also give a custom *model* to your type.
 To do that, you just implement the `Model` trait (provided in `creusot_contracts`) specifying the associated type `Model`.